DenisKramer/bangalore-announcements/PITCHME.md

 - Lots of *exciting* work in India and the UK
 - Hope you already talked to lots of people
-- Time to preserve the sparks of ideas for collaborations
+- Time to preserve the sparks of your ideas

 **Generate one slide to caputure the core of your collaborative idea**